 - prohibition on using materials contained in the advocate’s file (called a dossier) as evidence for prosecution of the advocate’s clients.

 The Criminal Procedural Code provides additional guarantees to protect advocates from pressure from the law enforcement authorities.
 In particular, it establishes a special and complex procedure for initiating criminal cases against advocates.
 A decision on the initiation of a criminal case against an advocate must be taken by the Regional Head of the Investigative Committee.
 Mandatory escalation of the matter to this high level is aimed at decreasing the risk that low-level officers put pressure on the advocate by commencing an arbitrary criminal case against him or her.

 In post-Soviet Russia, the Constitutional Court, in a number of cases, stressed that advocates enjoy special protection from search and seizure.
 Some cases have been escalated to the European Court of Human Rights (ECHR), where legal advisers other than advocates have been seeking similar treatment.

-In a recent and important case against Russia (Kruglov and others v Russia), the court stated that it would be incompatible with the rule of law to leave without any particular safeguards to the relationship between clients and their legal advisers who, with few limitations, practise, professionally and often independently, in most areas of law, including representation of litigants before the courts.
+In an important case against Russia (Kruglov and others v Russia), the court stated that it would be incompatible with the rule of law to leave without any particular safeguards to the relationship between clients and their legal advisers who, with few limitations, practise, professionally and often independently, in most areas of law, including representation of litigants before the courts.